Revision Rhinoplasty

 Revision rhinoplasty Consultation

-During your consultation, we will usually:
+During your consultation, Dr Sadri will usually:

-- Review your medical and surgical history (including when your rhinoplasty was performed)
+• Review your medical and surgical history, including when your rhinoplasty was performed

-- Examine the inside and outside of the nose, including septum and nasal valve support (where relevant)
+• Examine the inside and outside of the nose, including septum and nasal valve support where relevant

 In some cases, revision rhinoplasty may involve structural support using cartillage grafts, depending on what is needed and what tissue is available.
 Your plan will always be tailored to your anatomy and priorities.

-FAQs
+Revision Rhinoplasty FAQs

 How long should I wait before revision rhinoplasty?